Netaji Bhavan metro station

-Netaji Bhavan is one of the stations of Kolkata Metro in Bhawanipore.
+Netaji Bhavan is an underground metro station on the North-South corridor of the Blue Line of Kolkata Metro in Bhowanipore, Kolkata, West Bengal, India.

 This name is from Netaji Bhawan, the nearby memorial hall and museum of Subhas Chandra Bose ("Netaji").
 Scenes of the Netaji's life are painted inside the station.

 History

 In 1984, when the Metro opened in Kolkata (then Calcutta), it was the southern most station.
 The station at that time was "Bhawanipore".
 Later the name was changed to Netaji Bhawan.

-Construction

-This is an underground station with 2 tracks.
-The platform is of island type.

-The station

-Structure

-Netaji Bhavan is underground metro station, situated on the Kolkata Metro Line 1 of Kolkata Metro.